 As a country, we must resist zero tolerance, reunite families and remember the values of the United States.
 We need to replace deterrence with compassion, callousness with humanity and any talk of a border wall with more talk about the Statue of Liberty and the freedom she represents to people around the world.

-The president has repeatedly threatened to veto immigration bills that don’t fund a border wall.
 I have long supported northern and southern border security; however, a wall between the United States and Mexico will do nothing to discourage people who enter the country legally but wind up overstaying visas.
 Instead of arguing over a wall, Congress and the administration need to work together for a better bipartisan solution on immigration.